aws-controllers-k8s/community/docs/design/proposals/resource-reference/resource-reference.md

 ### Future Improvements
 * Add support for custom hooks while dereferencing resources
 * Add support for `selector` for referencing the objects
+* Add support for references in custom fields that are not present in
 * Add support for referencing resource from different api-groups
 * Add support for not deleting a resource if it is referenced in another resource
 * Add support for finite retries and terminal conditions when resolving references